jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 drew.
 Do real research.
 You are looking less for trivia than for the *shape of the interaction*:

-- *What inputs are available to the user?
-What responses does the work give?*
+- **What inputs are available to the user?
+What responses does the work give?**
-     - Primary input: Light exposer including sunlight, lamplight and other room lights.
+     - *Primary input*: Light exposer including sunlight, lamplight and other room lights.
-     - User interaction: Turn on or turn off room lights, open or close curtains, install the stars on ceilings and walls, look at the stars.
+     - *User interaction*: Turn on or turn off room lights, open or close curtains, install the stars on ceilings and walls, look at the stars.
-     - Responses: Glow and become visible in the darkness, fade gradually, appear brighter after stronger or longer light exposure.
+     - *Responses*: Glow and become visible in the darkness just like real stars.
+Fade gradually.
+Appear brighter after stronger or longer light exposure.
-- *Who is present, and how does the piece color the relationships between them?*
+- **Who is present, and how does the piece color the relationships between them?**
      -  The primary users are children, while parents often play an important supporting role in the interaction.
 At bedtime, a parent may turn off the room lights, allowing the glow-in-the-dark stars on the ceiling to gradually become visible.
 The child can then look at the glowing stars while falling asleep, creating the feeling of resting beneath a night sky filled with stars.
 The stars can also create a shared bedtime moment between parents and children.
 Parents and children may watch together as the stars emerge in the darkness, turning a simple bedtime routine into a moment of connection and shared imagination.
 For children who are afraid of the dark, the glowing stars can make darkness feel less threatening and more comforting.
 Over time, the stars may become a familiar and reassuring presence at bedtime, helping children look forward to going to sleep and gradually feel more comfortable falling asleep without their parents' presence.
-- *What is the piece famous for?
-What are its strengths and its weaknesses?*
+- **What is the piece famous for?
+What are its strengths and its weaknesses?**
-     - The famous for transforming an ordinary bedroom into a miniature night sky after the lights are turned off.
+     - The piece is famous for transforming an ordinary bedroom into a miniature night sky after the lights are turned off.
 Their most recognizable feature is their ability to absorb light during the day and produce a soft glow in the darkness, creating a simple but magical visual experience.
 For many children, the stars can turn bedtime into an imaginative experience, making the dark room feel less empty or frightening.
+     - *Strengths*: Simplicity and accessibility.
+They require no complicated controls, batteries, or active input from the user.
+The interaction is largely created by the transition between light and darkness: light charges the stars, while darkness reveals their glow.
+They are also inexpensive, easy to install, and can transform a familiar environment with very little effort.
+Their passive nature can also make them a comforting and unobtrusive presence at bedtime.
+     - *Weakness*: The stars provide very limited interactivity and cannot actively respond to the user's behavior or environment.
+Their brightness also gradually fades, so the experience is relatively passive and temporary.
+In addition, the stars depend on sufficient exposure to light beforehand, which means that their effectiveness can vary depending on the environment.
+Most importantly, while they can create a comforting atmosphere, they do not actively adapt to a child's individual needs or respond to changes in the child's emotional state.

   Sometimes the details of how the interaction worked are lost in history.
 Try filling it in with your imagination!

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**
+- Glow-in-the-dark stars are simple decorative stars that transform a dark room into a small, glowing night sky.
+They are typically placed on ceilings or walls, especially in children's bedrooms.
+During the day, the stars absorb light from the sun or room lights.
+When the lights are turned off, they begin to glow, making the stars suddenly visible in the darkness.
+Their glow gradually fades over time.
+- The core interaction is the transition from light to darkness to glow.
+A user does not need to press a button or actively control the stars.
+Instead, turning off the lights reveals an unexpected glowing night sky that was almost invisible before.
+For a child at bedtime, this can turn an ordinary dark bedroom into a comforting and imaginative space, creating the feeling of falling asleep under a starry sky.
+Therefore, the interaction someone should immediately recognize is: the room becomes dark, the stars emerge and glow, and their light gradually fades as the child watches them.

 ## Part A. Plan